Program Details.

 Preparation Courses

-Each year in September, before the start of the Winter Semester, new AI students can take preparation courses in Python Programming (ASTAIBAPPPV20, opens an external URL in a new window) as well as in Mathematics (531.059, opens an external URL in a new window) at the JKU.
+Each year in September, before the start of the Winter Semester, newly enrolled AI students can take preparation courses in Python Programming (ASTAIBAPPPV20, opens an external URL in a new window) as well as in Mathematics (531.059, opens an external URL in a new window) at the JKU.
 These courses are entirely optional and students can sign up via KUSSS.

 Remote Learning